 My husband says it is so good that no BBQ sauce is necessary.
-Now, you know it’s good pulled pork when that happens.
+Now, you know it’s good pulled pork when you don’t reach for your favorite BBQ sauce.
 He would like me to pass on that he does like to dip it into a little hot sauce, although I for sure prefer mine with nothing added.
 Try it both ways and decide for yourself.
 Either way this is a great dish for serving (and pleasing!) a crowd.

 Pulled Pork in a Crock Pot